ZombieGeeK0/Ryno/README.md

     [-s, --scan]  Scan the ports of the IP indicated next to the argument [-e, --exit]  Exits the terminal and/or program [-t, --text]  Provides information of some kind in plain text
-    [-c, --cript]  Is followed by the name of the hash with which to encrypt the plaintext subsequently specified with the "-t" parameter
+    [-h, --hash]  Is followed by the name of the hash with which to encrypt the plaintext subsequently specified with the "-t" parameter
     [-u, --unhash]  Breaks the hash on the encryption cipher specified after the "-u" parameter.
 The hashed plaintext is indicated by the parameter "-t"
     [-d, --detect]  Detects the hash with which a text has been encrypted.
 The argument "-d" is accompanied by the encrypted text
     [-r, --research]  Search for an email on OSINT pages.
 The email is indicated after the "-r" parameter